How To Record PowerPoint Presentations With Audio: Two Simple Methods Explained Step by Step

 Congratulations!
 Your presentation with narration is ready.

-Recording PowerPoint presentations with narrations and audio is pretty easy if you follow our guide.
-And your recording will sound great and synchronize with your animations perfectly if you use iSpring Suite Max.
-The tool also allows you to:
+Recording PowerPoint presentations with narration and audio is pretty easy if you follow our guide.
+And your recordings will sound great and synchronize with your animations perfectly when you use iSpring Suite Max.

 • Create complex online courses